© John Wiley & Sons Ltd

 N.B.
 The mandatory Author Contributions Box replaces the optional Author Information Box.

 Supporting Information gives authors the opportunity to present data in different formats than traditional print media.
 Papers in all categories may, where appropriate, present Supporting Information for online publication.
 Please note that Supporting Information should be uploaded in a separate file and given the file designation ‘Supporting Information for online publication’.
+This material will not appear in the PDF Version of Record, and is distinct from Appendices, which do appear in the final version.
 For more information on preparing Supporting Information, please see: http://authorservices.wiley.com/bauthor/suppmat.asp.

 We are always looking for suitable images for the cover of Molecular Ecology.
 Cover images can be photographs of organisms or habitats; other possibilities are montages of photographs and/or diagrams, maps or data.
 If you have any candidate images that you would like to be considered for the cover, you can upload them as ‘Cover Image’ files at submission.
 Please include a brief, informative caption and photo credit (max.
 100 words) with this, and also upload completed cover image [copyright release form].
 If your image is not selected, your form and image will not be used for any other purpose.